ayond/git-workflow/README.md

 ## 3 Name your branch

-if the branch is only locally , it does not matter that much , but if you push your branch to remote, it's better we name it more structured ,combine the developer namme and feature name is a good option .
+if the branch is only locally , it does not matter that much , but if you push your branch to remote, it's better we name it more structured ,combine the developer name and feature name is one option .

-example : jason-featurename
+example :
+          jason-featurename

           jason/featurename (will have directory structure)